 “A project of this size will always have issues … it’s the nature of the business,” he said.
 “We don’t want anyone to be adversely affected but we would be naive to think you can build a project of this scale and not have issues.”

-“While we do our best to mitigate this, when problems do come up we try and address them, and the CAO can help us [do this],” he added.
+“While we do our best to mitigate this, when problems do come up we try and address them, and the CAO can help us ,” he added.

 Pereira described Rio Tinto as a “very good partner and we’ve been very happy with their involvement.”
 He is confident that the company is “committed to doing the right thing” by the herders.
 Devex contacted Rio Tinto for comment but had not received a response at the time of publication.

 Transparent communication and the value of involving communities throughout the design, implementation, monitoring and maintenance phases of a mining project emerged as recurring themes throughout the dispute resolution process, according to Daniel.
 In fact, the case might never been brought forward if communication between the company and the herders had been better from the start, she said.